Writers: Lawrence Kasdan (screenplay by), George Lucas (story by)

 Let me nitpick a few things before I run off a list of my favorite scenes.
 On the one hand, Indiana Jones isn’t a modern day superhero.
 He kills people somewhat indiscriminately.
 He suffers injuries.
 But… he does have a miraculous ability to avoid bullets, blow darts, arrows, deadly snake bites, etc. I think we are supposed to assume that the Nazi Stormtrooper types aim as badly as the Star Wars Stormtroopers.
 That said, when you watch this movie, be prepared to suspend some disbelief.
 Modern audiences have a harder time with that, I think, than earlier audiences did.

 In the scene where Indiana Jones stows away on the submarine, did he stow away on top of it?
+The whole time?
 If we follow the red line on the map from that scene, it appears he did that for hundreds of miles.
 That seems… improbable.

 When Jones and Marion escape from the Well of Souls, Indiana moves some stones that must weigh many HUNDREDS of pounds.
 Harrison Ford was approaching 40 years old when this movie was released.
 He is a strong looking guy, but he’s not a body builder.
 I call shenanigans.